PriyaPitawala/cmse802_project/reports/README.md

 - `final/` - Final documentation of the results and conclusions.

 ## Notes
-- `interim/` contains HW1 and HW2 files.
+- `interim/` contains HW1 and HW2 files, as well as the interim progress report.